 Compassionate Footprint Initiative

-Since the occurrence of the most devastating heat wave in Karachi 2015, the city witnessed a deep shock of losing more than 1200 lives.
-This warranted immediate action, hence leading to the creation of the Compassionate Footprint project.
-Our teams went into an immediate overdrive to spread awareness about the environment.
-Our target audience was schools' and we supplemented our awareness campaign with a plantation drive to increase the strength of our message.
+Since the occurrence of the most devastating heat wave in Karachi’s history in 2015, the city witnessed a devastating loss of more than 1200 lives.
+This warranted immediate action, hence leading to the creation of the Compassionate Footprint Initiative.
+Our teams went into immediate overdrive to spread awareness about the environment.
+Our target audience were mainly schools and we supplemented our awareness campaign with a plantation drive to increase the strength of our message.

 Compassionate Schools in Thar

-Charter for Compassion Pakistan in collaboration with Sindh Engro Coal Mining Company (SECMC) is managing three primary schools in small villages of Tharparkar District of Sindh.
-These three villages are Biitra, Mansingh Bheel and Thariyo Halepota respectively.
+Charter for Compassion Pakistan in collaboration with the Sindh Engro Coal Mining Company (SECMC) manage three primary schools in small villages in the Tharparkar District of Sindh.
+The villages we will be attending to include Biitra, Mansingh Bheel and Thariyo Halepota.

 Compassionate Business Quotient

-Compassionate Business Quotient is an effort to evoke compassionate thought and action in individuals from different walks of life.
+Compassionate Business Quotient by Charter for Compassion is form of corporate training is meant to evoke compassionate thought and action in individuals from different walks of life.
 In 2011 a study was conducted in Pakistan to determine the level of compassion in professionals from 21 organizations from different industries and sectors, surprisingly none these reputable organizations could be categorized as highly compassionate.
-This indicates the dire need for compassionate trainings in organizations.
+This indicates the dire need for compassionate-based training in organizations.

 Ramzaan Challenge Activity

-Research indicates that individuals who develop reading habits at an early age tend to cultivate better comprehension skills.
-These skills if nurtured in the ideal schooling environment enable a child to acquire improved academic achievements.
-Unfortunately, with the rising trend in the prioritizing of various technologies over a set of books, this skill has been seldom worked on.
+Research indicates that individuals who develop positive reading habits at an early age tend to cultivate better comprehension skills.
+Unfortunately with the rising trend in prioritizing various technologies over a set of books, this age-old skill is seldom worked on.